Also known as: Cysts - kidneys, Kidney - polycystic, Autosomal dominant polycystic kidney disease or ADPKD

-As many as half of people with PKD have cysts on the liver.
-A personal or family history of PKD increases your risk for the condition.
+As many as half of people with PKD have cysts in the liver.

-Those with a personal or family history of PKD should be evaluated to determine if cerebal aneurysms are a cause of headaches.
+People with a personal or family history of PKD who have headaches should be tested to determine if cerebral aneurysms are the cause.

-Polycystic kidney disease and associated cysts on the liver or other organs may be detected with the following tests:
+PKD and cysts on the liver or other organs may be found using the following tests:

-In a family with several members with PKD, genetic tests can be done to determine whether a person at risk carries the PKD gene.
+If several members of your family have PKD, genetic tests can be done to determine whether you carry the PKD gene.

 The goal of treatment is to control symptoms and prevent complications.
-High blood pressure may be difficult to control, but control of it is the most important aspect of treatment.
+Treatment may include:

-Any urinary tract infection should be treated promptly with appropriate antibiotics.
+Any urinary tract infection should be treated quickly with antibiotics.

-Cysts that are painful, infected, bleeding, or causing an obstruction may need to be drained.
-(There are usually too many cysts to make removal a feasible alternative.)
+Cysts that are painful, infected, bleeding, or causing a blockage may need to be drained.
+There are usually too many cysts to make it practical to remove each cyst.

-The stress of an illness can often be helped by joining a support group where members share common experiences and problems.
+You can often ease the stress of an illness by joining a support group where members share common experiences and problems.